 Photography tips for taking industrial product photos

 Photographing large industrial equipment has many challenges unlike any other product photography.
 Generally the biggest difference is the scale.
 Machinery used to manufacture almost any product, ingredient or widget is just large.
-So how do you take on the challenge of product photography?
+So how do you take on the challenge of product photography for large commercial clients?

-Here are my top five tips for taking large scale product photos such as conveyor equipment or packaging machinery.
+Here are my top five tips as a commercial product photographer for taking large scale product photos such as conveyor equipment or packaging machinery.